gsgbills/MITIBMCloud/README.md

 What we will do as a one time Setup:
 0. Confirm that you have an IBM Cloud userid
 1. Download [CLI tools](https://console.bluemix.net/docs/cli/index.html#overview) to access and manage resources in the IBM Cloud
+2. Login thru the CLI to your IBM Cloud account
-2. Configure your IBM Cloud account.
+3. Configure your IBM Cloud account.
-3. Create a Watson ML Instance
+4. Create a Watson ML Instance
-4. Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.
+5. Define a [Cloud Object Storage](https://www.ibm.com/cloud/object-storage/faq) Instance to store your data.

 ### Step 0: Confirm that you have a valid account on IBM Cloud.

 Goto [https://console.bluemix.net/](https://console.bluemix.net/) and login